8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 I received the check from the 401k at my former employer.

-I called Vanguard and was surprised to learn I could deposit the check using the mobile app instead of overnighting like I originally thought.
-The agent was awesome and did curb my expectations by telling me it could still take two weeks to hit my settlement fund.
-With that said, Vanguard did make the money available for immediate trading; I still waited.
+I called Vanguard and was surprised to learn I could deposit the check using the mobile app instead of overnighting the physical check like I thought I’d have to.
+The agent was awesome and curbed my expectations by telling me it could still take two weeks to hit my settlement fund.
+With that said, Vanguard did make the money available for immediate trading; I still waited until it was in my settlement fund.

-It took two business days to hit my settlement account.
+It took two business days to hit my settlement fund.
 I spent those two business days (and the weekend) figuring out how I would disperse the cash.

 I didn't want to repeat what happened to my [.Health Savings Accounts](HSA) this year.
 If you don't know, when the market started down its correction and bear market path, I maxed out my HSA for the year.
 Unfortunately, that was only the tip of the dip and I could have spread that out more evenly; lesson learned.
-That mistake, for lack of a better term was the impetus behind creating the [spending savings protocols](/experiences/finances/personal-budget/#spending-savings).
+That mistake, for lack of a better term, was the impetus behind creating the [spending savings protocols](/experiences/finances/personal-budget/#spending-savings).

-This rollover falls under the "Too much cash" protocol because now the portfolio as a whole went from its target 6 percent cash, to 10 percent cash when I took the three funds to 0, and is now around 40 percent cash.
+This rollover falls under the "Too much cash" protocol because now the portfolio as a whole went from its target 6 percent cash, to 10 percent cash when I took the three funds at my former employer to 0, and is now around 40 percent cash.
 The too much cash protocol, as of this writing, basically allows me to put in as much as I want toward one or more securities.
-When I created it, I wasn't expecting it to be from a windfall-style scenario, so, I've updated the protocol to loosen the guardrails a bit; initially all the money had to go to a single security and now it can toward multiple securities as long as it doesn't throw the portfolio out of balance.
+When I created it, I wasn't expecting it to be from a windfall-style scenario, so, I've updated the protocol to loosen the guardrails a bit; initially all the money had to go to a single security and now it can go toward multiple securities as long as it doesn't throw the portfolio out of balance.

 With that said, I don't want to do it all in a single move; avoiding the HSA debacle from earlier in 2022.
-What I'm going to do instead is something akin to the buying a dip protocol, only on a daily basis instead of requiring a 7 day cool off period.
+What I'm going to do instead is combining the buying a dip 90 day cool down protocols.
+I’ll be doing it daily and using half the cash in the account.

 Here are the guardrails around this experiment.

 Until the available cash is so low it just makes sense to do dollar-based (fractional share) purchases I'll only use limit orders.
 I'll only commit 50 percent of the available cash each day to creating the limit orders.
-Further, I'll create multiple, one day limit orders for each fund using the target equity mix.
-Finally, each limit order will be based on the initial price when I start creating the orders for the day.
+Further, I'll create multiple, one day limit orders for each fund using the target equity mix as the guideline.
+Finally, each limit order will be based on the initial price when I start creating the orders for that fund for the day.

 Who's ready for some numbers and an example?